Need Help? Give us a call.

 If you’re a parent who wants to work from home, or simply for people who love working with toddlers, starting a daycare facility can be a great option for you.
 The process of becoming a licensed child care provider is relatively simple, but be aware that requirements vary by state.
 Cities, towns, and municipalities occasionally have their own regulations, too.

 As the baby boomer population ages, more and more senior citizens are in need of at-home care.
 These needs range from medically specific requirements to simple companionship or help with cooking, tidying up, or transportation to and from appointments.
 This is a great option for anyone with nursing experience who would like to move into working for themselves.

 No matter how much of the world has gone digital, people still wear clothes, drive cars, and live in houses—and all of those physical comforts will inevitably fall apart, break down, or get a little messy from time to time.
 That’s why repair-service jobs will always be in demand, and these businesses have the potential to become quite lucrative.
 So, if you love working with your hands, and don’t mind getting them dirty, these small business ideas for repair services might be right up your alley.

 Even with millions of shopping and fit options, it’s rare that 100% of a person’s wardrobe will fit perfectly 100% of the time.
 If you’re a fit and alteration expert, consider building your own, in-home alterations service.
 Better yet, supplement your basic alterations service by launching a custom clothing company.
-By designing and manufacturing bespoke suits, or repairing well-worn favorites, you can develop a client base by helping out those of us who just barely passed home ec in high school.
+By designing and manufacturing bespoke suits, or repairing well-worn favorites, you can develop a client base by helping out those of us who just barely passed home economics in high school.